alias-asso/office-bot/README.md

 This is a Go program, so a [Go toolchain](https://go.dev/) is required

 Make a new Discord bot on their [developer portal](https://discord.com/developers/applications) and obtain its token.

+Create a webhook in the channel of your choice and note its id and token.

 You have to create the toml config file (default path `/etc/office-bot/config.toml`) with the following values:

 ```toml